-Warm weather entices us outside, but in lots of places, summer is mosquito season.
 If the mosquitoes in your area carry serious diseases like dengue, Zika or chikungunya, you should probably invest in effective commercial repellents with DEET or picaridin and use them conscientiously.
 If, on the other hand, the main problem is the itchy bite itself, you might be tempted to consider another approach.
-We have heard from a few readers that vitamin B1 (thiamine) may help keep mosquitoes from biting.
+We have heard from quite a few readers that vitamin B1 (thiamine) may help keep mosquitoes from biting.

 Can Thiamine Keep Mosquitoes from Biting?